marcoalopez/Jupyter4DICe/README.md

 # Jupyter4DICe
-_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2022/04/04
+_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2022/08/20

-> Important: This project is in beta stage and most Jupyter notebooks are not yet finished (unless otherwise indicated).
+> 🚨 This project is in development stage and most Jupyter notebooks are not yet finished (unless otherwise indicated).

 ## What is this?